Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1

 Children with type 1 diabetes may also be restless, apathetic, and have trouble functioning at school.
 In severe cases, diabetic coma may be the first sign of type 1 diabetes.

-- Good control of blood glucose and keeping glycosylated hemoglobin (A1C) levels below or around 7%.
-This approach can help prevent complications due to vascular (blood vessel) abnormalities and nerve damage (neuropathy) that can cause major damage to organs, including the eyes, kidneys, and heart.
+- Good control of blood glucose and keeping glycated hemoglobin (A1C) levels below or around 7%.
+This approach can help prevent complications due to vascular (blood vessel) abnormalities and nerve damage (neuropathy) that can cause major damage to organs, including the eyes, kidneys, and heart and can result in blindness, kidney failure, heart attacks, strokes, foot ulcers, infection of bones in the feet, and toe or foot amputation.

 - Managing risk factors for heart disease.
-Blood glucose control helps the heart, but it is also very important that people with diabetes control blood pressure, cholesterol levels, and other factors associated with heart disease.
+Blood glucose control helps the heart.
+But it is also very important that people with diabetes control blood pressure, cholesterol levels, and other factors associated with heart disease, including stopping use of all tobacco products.

 - Thirst and dry mouth